Terms and Conditions for a Directory Website (With Samples)

 How to Implement Terms and Conditions on Your Directory Website

 It’s not just enough to include terms and conditions inside the footer of your website.
 Among many other methods, the click-wrap method is the best way to implement and showcase your Terms and Conditions.
 This way you can actively approach to obtain consent from your users by enforcing your policies.

 The Click-wrap method is quite effective to limit your liability by taking consent from your users that they have read, acknowledged, understood and consented to your terms and policies.

 For example, you can simply use a check-box containing a link to the disclaimers or terms and conditions page beneath the signup form or registration form to take consent from your users.
 Here’s an example:

 Another great example is when a non-logged-in user visits for the first time on your website, you can implement the ‘Browsewrap’ method.
 That means you will just use a floating modal having a checkbox or “I agree” button under the terms and conditions links on the screen of any page to take consent from that user.

-Though implementing terms and conditions are not necessary, they can save all the three parties (directory website owner, directory website visitor and listing owners) from nasty situations in the long run.
+Though implementing terms and conditions are not necessary, they can save all the three parties (directory website owner, directory website visitor, and listing owners) from nasty situations in the long run.

-Finally, whether you create on your own or collect samples or purchase a sample from a policy generator, it will be wise to review your directory website’s terms and conditions from a lawyer to avoid unexpected errors.
+Finally, whether you create on your own or collect samples or purchase a sample from a policy generator, it will be wise to review your directory website’s terms and conditions with a lawyer to avoid unexpected errors.

-We hope this article will help you create terms and conditions the easiest and the safest way.
+We hope this article will help you create terms and conditions in the easiest and safest way.
 Do subscribe for having regular quality content on our website.
 You also can find us on our Facebook page, Twitter handle, and Directorist Community.